madret/selenium_crawler/README.md

 # simple_crawler
-Quick and dirty Webcrawler using ChromeDriver and Selenium.
+Quick and dirty webcrawler using ChromeDriver and Selenium.